 *Reports between 1905 and 1922 show Stockton having as many as 650 students enrolled at times.

 The hexagonal shape of the classrooms was considered revolutionary at the time.
-Acting like a bay window, the shape of the room and the glass blocks above the windows brought in much more natural light and the room shape also allowed flexibilty in the arrangement of desks, tables and other classroom furniture.
-The architect for the project was Emil A Schmidlin,* an East Orange resident; Dr. Henry E Kentopp, Superintendent of Schools, coordinated the planning process.
+Acting like a bay window, the shape of the room and the glass blocks above the windows brought in much more natural light and the room shape also allowed flexibility in the arrangement of desks, tables and other classroom furniture.
+The architect for the project was Emil A Schmidlin,* an East Orange resident; Dr. Henry E Kentopp, superintendent of schools, coordinated the planning process.